NetLogo/Mathematica-Link/README.md

 ## Building

-A Makefile is provided.
-You'll need to have a copy of NLink.jar from the Mathematica installation in order to build.
+A `build.sbt` file is provided.
+You'll need to have a copy of JLink.jar from the Mathematica installation in order to build.
 If compilation succeeds, `NLink.class` and several other `.class` files will be created.

 ## Credits